ahmedriaz9908/discord-watcher-bot/README.md

 - !purge [amount] [optional: @user or user id] -  delete a certain amount of messages from a channel, or all the messages sent from that user in that amount.
 Example: `!purge 20 @someone`

+# MISCELLANEOUS

+- !info [optional: @user or user id] - get some info on a member.